estevanio/sandy/about.md

-this is empty with firebase and tabs, havent configured the stuff we need for oauth but we'll be testing on a device so maybe we dont have to
+this is empty with tabs, havent configured much

+adding ngcordova and rerunning on app guds!!

+same with geolocation

+adding ngcordova to appjs